AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 ---

 You can easily add additional connections by clicking on the plus sign to the right of 'POSTGRESQL EXPLORER:' For more instructions and demos you can visit the [extension website](https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres).
-Mi
+Microsoft does have their own authored extension, but it has more limited capabilities for connecting to and exploring Postgres servers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NzUzMjAxNiwtMTk4MTgyOTY0MSwtNT
+eyJoaXN0b3J5IjpbLTIxMzg4ODE4NDcsLTE5ODE4Mjk2NDEsLT
-AzMDc4NzQ3LDExMTg0Mjk5MjIsLTE0NTQ3Mjc4Myw5MDQ3NTgz
+UwMzA3ODc0NywxMTE4NDI5OTIyLC0xNDU0NzI3ODMsOTA0NzU4
-NjcsLTI0NzQ4MDk5NSwxODMyMTczNzU4LC05OTQwNzUzNDUsMT
+MzY3LC0yNDc0ODA5OTUsMTgzMjE3Mzc1OCwtOTk0MDc1MzQ1LD
-kyMjg3MDU2NywxNzMwMjIxMDI5LDE2MjY5MjYzMDMsMTE2MTQ4
+E5MjI4NzA1NjcsMTczMDIyMTAyOSwxNjI2OTI2MzAzLDExNjE0
-NzA5LDYwODQwNzc5LC0xOTAwOTI5NzQxLDExNzA3Nzk0OTAsLT
+ODcwOSw2MDg0MDc3OSwtMTkwMDkyOTc0MSwxMTcwNzc5NDkwLC
-E0MTE0NTU1NTgsMjgxNDU3ODMwXX0=
+0xNDExNDU1NTU4LDI4MTQ1NzgzMF19
 -->